prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 ![Picture of the band expander plugged into the head unit and antenna cable.](assets/img/beat-fm-band-expander/box-connected.jpg)

 The band expander should glide smoothly into the head unit.
 If you're meeting any resistance, back it out and try again.
 You probably came in at a slight angle.
 You'll eventually get it.
 Be patient.
+You're having a good time.

 ### Step 5: Ground the band expander